Emicode1738/Emicode1738/README.md

 </p>

 # Hi there! 👋
-I am Emma, a front-end dev and artist.
+I am Emma, a front-end dev, artist, & Graphic desiginer based in Kenya.

 I love turning ideas into clean, creative and user-friendly websites.